BRumford/timewise-hr-management/replit.md

 # School District HR Management System

 ## Overview
-This is a comprehensive human resources management system designed specifically for school districts.
-The application automates document processing, employee onboarding, payroll management, leave tracking, and compliance monitoring using AI-powered features.
-It's built as a full-stack web application with a React frontend and Express backend.
-The system's vision is to reduce manual HR workload, ensure compliance, and improve efficiency within school district HR departments.
+This is "Timewise K-12" - a comprehensive multi-tenant B2B SaaS HR and payroll management platform designed specifically for school districts.
+The application features a clean user onboarding flow with login screen, new user creation, and streamlined district setup functionality.
+It provides complete data isolation between districts and subscription-based billing tiers.
+The system automates document processing, employee onboarding, payroll management, leave tracking, and compliance monitoring using AI-powered features.
+Built as a full-stack web application with React frontend and Express backend, the platform reduces manual HR workload, ensures compliance, and improves efficiency for school district HR departments.

 ## User Preferences
 Preferred communication style: Simple, everyday language.